holonsoft/CmdLineParser/README.md

 It's free, opensource and licensed under <a href="https://opensource.org/licenses/Apache-2.0">APACHE 2.0</a> (an OSI approved license).

-Supported platforms: net5 and later
+Supported platforms: net5 - net8

 This is a small library for parsing command line arguments in a POCO object with the magic of reflection.